fschmtt/keycloak-rest-api-client-php/README.md

 # Keycloak REST API Client
-PHP Client to interact with Keycloak's REST API.
+PHP client to interact with [Keycloak's Admin REST API](https://www.keycloak.org/docs-api/13.0/rest-api/index.html).

-_Note: This library can not be considered stable yet - do not use this in production._
+_Note: This library is WIP can not be considered stable yet - do not use this in production._

 ## Installation
 *tbd*